StinaAxelsson/contactbook-project3/README.md

 ![](https://github.com/StinaAxelsson/contactbook-project3/blob/main/assets/wireframes/responsive.png)

 # Project Description
 This project is developed as my third portfolio project during my course at Code Institute.
-It is a back-end appplication using Python programming langugae.
+It is a back-end application using Python programming langugae.

 In this contact book programme, you can add new contacts and save it in a google sheet document.
 You can search for specific contacts that is saved, view all existing contacts and delete one or all.
 # Content